-6.5 Research Proficiency Examination (RPE)
+6.4 Research Proficiency Examination (RPE)

 The purpose of the Research Proficiency Examination is to ascertain the student's preparation to undertake a significant original research investigation.
+The student must pass the RPE within two years after joining the program as a full-time Ph.D. student.The student's research proficiency will be evaluated by an RPE committee.